GM suspends dividends, share repurchases in coronavirus pandemic

 |GENERAL MOTORS COMPANY

-GM RECALLING SOME WORKERS 'SOON' TO PREP CORONAVIRUS RESTARTGM said it will still reinvest in its business at pretax returns equal to or more than 20% and focus on maintaining an investment-grade balance sheet.
-The company said it would return capital to shareholders once those two goals are met.
+GM said it would still reinvest pretax returns equal to or more than 20% into its business and focus on maintaining an investment-grade balance sheet.
+Its capital allocation framework calls for returning capital to shareholders after those two goals are met.